zprintz/golf-data-analyzer/README.md

    2. Accuracy in Predicting the Tournament's Top 10:

-         A: For at least 4/6 tournaments, the model places 3 of the actual top 10 finishers within its top 40 predicted players.
+         A: For at least 4/6 tournaments, the model places 3 or more of the actual top 10 finishers within its top 40 predicted players.

-         B: For 3/6 tournaments, the model places 3 of the actual top 10 finishers within its top 40 predicted players.
+         B: For 3/6 tournaments, the model places 3 or more of the actual top 10 finishers within its top 40 predicted players.

-         C: For 2/6 tournaments, the model places 3 of the actual top 10 finishers within its top 40 predicted players.
+         C: For 2/6 tournaments, the model places 3 or more of the actual top 10 finishers within its top 40 predicted players.

-         D: For 1/6 tournaments, the model places 3 of the actual top 10 finishers within its top 40 predicted players.
+         D: For 1/6 tournaments, the model places 3 or more of the actual top 10 finishers within its top 40 predicted players.

-         F: The model never places 3 of the actual top 10 finishers within its top 40 predicted players.
+         F: The model never places 3 or more of the actual top 10 finishers within its top 40 predicted players.

 ## Self-Evaluation